 1. Plan a Romantic Dinner at Home and Get Dressed Up

-Cook a special meal and get dressed up; whoever plans your night gets to dictate the attire.
+Cook a special meal at home and get dressed up; whoever plans your night gets to dictate the attire.
 Just do the messy cooking first!
 Consider making playlists for one another and listen to all the songs together.
 You could even make a technology-free agreement, keeping phones and TV off-limits for the night.
 Cocoon yourself in music and romance and block out the rest of the world until February 15th.